 Mistakes are commonplace, and you should celebrate them!
 When learning a new language, it is important to make as many mistakes as possible… is there any other way to gain the much-desired language proficiency?

 However, some mistakes are persistently repeated.
-More than mistakes, these are errors in which our biased brains fall into again and again.
-They are nothing but the influence of our native language, or of another language that we have mastered.
+More than mistakes, these become repeated errors.
+The source of these errors is often the influence of our native language, or of another language that we have mastered.

 Many times we hear foreigners say: “il mio film favorito è…”, or “la mia attrice favorita è…”